TheTalentCat/website/_posts/2019/September/2019-9-19-How-To-Get-a-Six-Figure-Career-(Part-1).md

 _Dunno about you, but I wasn't that kind of cat either_.

 I didn't know what I wanted to do with my life for a long time.
 I envied the confidence of those folks who had it all figured out, but I didn't envy how monotonous their path would be.
 And then when the <a href="https://en.wikipedia.org/wiki/Job_losses_caused_by_the_Great_Recession">bottom dropped out of the economy in 2007-2010</a> for many of those folks, it turns out their secure path had risks after all.
-Corporate executives of big dollar companies<a href="https://www.theatlantic.com/business/archive/2012/05/its-golden-parachute-season/328115/"> will desert you in a heartbeat</a> and pay themselves a bonus in the process!
+Corporate executives of big dollar companies<a href="https://www.theatlantic.com/business/archive/2012/05/its-golden-parachute-season/328115/"> will abandon you in a heartbeat</a>.
+And they will pay themselves a bonus in the process!

 When recession comes, your stability is a mirage.